 Buoyed by a young workforce and a growing consumer base, Bangladesh has enjoyed consistent annual GDP growth of more than six percent over the past decade, with the exception of the COVID-induced economic slowdown in 2020.
-Much of this growth continues to be driven by the ready-made garment (RMG) industry, which exported $28.0 billion of apparel products in fiscal year (FY) 2020, and continued remittance inflows, reaching a record $18.2 billion in FY 2020.
-(Note: The Bangladeshi fiscal year is from July 1 to June 30; fiscal year 2020 ended on June 30, 2020.)
-However, the country’s RMG exports dropped more than 18 percent year-on-year in FY 2020 as COVID-19 depressed the global demand for apparel products accelerated after the COVID shock.
+Much of this growth continues to be driven by the ready-made garment (RMG) industry, which exported $35.81 billion of apparel products in fiscal year (FY) 2021, second only to China, and continued remittance inflows, reaching a record $24.77 billion in FY 2021.
+(Note: The Bangladeshi fiscal year is from July 1 to June 30; fiscal year 2021 ended on June 30, 2021.)
+The country’s RMG exports increased more than 30 percent year-over-year in FY 2021 as the global demand for apparel products accelerated after the COVID shock.

-Bangladesh’s Foreign Direct Investment (FDI) stock was $16.9 billion in 2019, with the United States being the top investing country with $3.5 billion in accumulated investments.
-Bangladesh received $1.6 billion FDI in 2020, according to data from the United Nations Conference on Trade and Development (UNCTAD).
-The rate of FDI inflows was only 0.53 percent of GDP, one of the lowest of rates in Asia.
+Bangladesh’s Foreign Direct Investment (FDI) stock was $20.87 billion through the end of September 2021, with the United States being the top investing country with $4.1 billion in accumulated investments.
+Bangladesh received $2.56 billion FDI in 2020, according to data from the United Nations Conference on Trade and Development (UNCTAD).
+The rate of FDI inflows was only 0.77 percent of GDP, one of the lowest of rates in Asia.

-As a traditionally moderate, secular, peaceful, and stable country, Bangladesh experienced a decrease in terrorist activity in 2020, accompanied by an increase in terrorism-related investigations and arrests following the Holey Artisan Bakery terrorist attack in 2016.
+As a traditionally moderate, secular, peaceful, and stable country, Bangladesh experienced a decrease in terrorist activity in recent years, accompanied by an increase in terrorism-related investigations and arrests following the Holey Artisan Bakery terrorist attack in 2016.
 A December 2018 national election marred by irregularities, violence, and intimidation consolidated the power of Prime Minister Sheikh Hasina and her ruling party, the Awami League.
 This allowed the government to adopt legislation and policies diminishing space for the political opposition, undermining judicial independence, and threatening freedom of the media and NGOs.
 Bangladesh continues to host one of the world’s largest refugee populations.
-According to UN High Commission for Refugees, more than 923,000 Rohingya from Burma, in what is expected to be a humanitarian crisis requiring notable financial and political support until a return to Burma in a voluntary and sustainable manner is possible.
+According to UN High Commission for Refugees, more than 923,000 Rohingya from Burma were in Bangladesh as of February 2022.
+This humanitarian crisis will likely require notable financial and political support until a return to Burma in a voluntary and sustainable manner is possible.
 International retail brands selling Bangladesh-made products and the international community continue to press the Government of Bangladesh to meaningfully address worker rights and factory safety problems in Bangladesh.
 With unprecedented support from the international community and the private sector, the Bangladesh garment sector has made significant progress on fire and structural safety.
 Critical work remains on safeguarding workers’ rights to freely associate and bargain collectively, including in Export Processing Zones (EPZs).